Site logo

 Holsteiners are veteran farm and war horses dating back to the 13th century.
 The warm-blooded equines also have a stellar record in the show ring, especially in showjumping and elite dressage.

-Interestingly, Holsteiners are calm-tempered horses that make excellent pets.
-They are also good for driving and riding.
+Interestingly, Holsteiners, known for their calm temperament, excel as pets.
+They are also ideal for driving and riding.

 But they don’t come cheap.
 Although you can find a few for under $6,000, the best Holsteiners cost $10,000 to $30,000.
 Meanwhile, highly trained Holsteiners ready for shows and events cost $70,000+.